XiaoLi-CN/xiaoli-cn.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a PhD student in the Laurent Schwartz center for Mathematics, École Polytechnique.
-I am interested in everything that is related to dynamics and intersection theory.
+I am a PhD student working on "intersection theory and algebraic dynamics" under the supervision of <a href="https://perso.pages.math.cnrs.fr/users/charles.favre/" target="_blank" rel="noopener noreferrer">Charles Favre</a> .

 <img src="/images/photos/2alpes.jpeg" alt="Description of image" width="500" height="600">